 Davis is at the forefront of a movement to do just that.
 He is leading a group of researchers - including Newborn Medicine Fellow Elisha Wachman, MD, Neonatologist Karen Harvey-Wilkes, MD and Tufts Clinical and Translational Science Institute investigators Norma Terrin, PhD and Gordon Huggins, MD - that recently published a critical paper on NAS in the Journal of the American Medical Association (JAMA).
 The study analyzed certain genetic markers in the DNA of newborns exposed to certain drugs and found that babies with these markers needed less treatment for NAS and required a shorter hospital stay.
 Although currently there is no prenatal testing available for NAS, Davis and his colleagues are working to develop a mouth-swab test for the mother, which would examine gene structure and identify potential NAS risk before birth.
 A way to identify high-risk babies before birth would be a major breakthrough in the treatment and prevention of NAS.

-The inspiration for Davis’ research began when his group noticed a tremendous increase in the number of NAS babies being treated at Floating Hospital for Children.
+The inspiration for Davis’ research began when his group noticed a tremendous increase in the number of NAS babies being treated at Tufts Children's Hospital.
 His colleagues around the country reported similar increases in NAS cases.
 However, Davis found that treatment options had not improved in 20-30 years and there was no agreement among doctors on the best medications to use for NAS; as many as 10-15 different drugs were being used in different combinations.
 Even some drugs that had never been FDA approved for NAS – including phenobarbital and valium – were being used, regardless of limited scientific evidence of safety or effectiveness.
 “Drugs are not made for babies.
 They are made for adults, but sometimes are used to treat babies anyway,” said Davis.
 “Methadone contains 20 percent alcohol as a preservative; phenobarbital contains alcohol and propylene glycol (a component of antifreeze).
 It’s critical that we develop medications that are safer for children.”

 Research at Tufts MC